 For Cycle 6, from September 2017 to March 2020 universities engaged in the theme “Access, outcomes and opportunities for Māori students and for Pasifika students”.
 Each university developed its own objectives and plan at the start of 2018 and then reported on both progress and challenges.
-Further progress on the theme will be included in our academic audit self-review.
+Further progress on the theme will be included in Victoria University of Wellington’s academic audit self-review.

 General information about the academic audit process is available on the AQA website.

-If you would like more information about how the process is being implemented at the University, contact senior academic quality adviser Claire Williams.
+If you would like more information about how the process is being implemented at Victoria University of Wellington, contact senior academic quality adviser Claire Williams.